The second of the BLACK FOREST INVESTIGATIONS - for fans of Val McDermid and Ann Cleeves

-The second of the Black Forest Investigations - "Its plot bristles with invention" Guardian
+The second of the BLACK FORES INVESTIGATIONS - "Its plot bristles with invention" Guardian

-Oliver Bottini is a fresh and exciting voice in the world of crime fiction in translation; the Rhine borderlands of the Black Forest are a perfect setting for his beautifully crafted mysteries.
+Oliver Bottini is a fresh and exciting voice in the world of crime fiction; the Rhine borderlands of the Black Forest are a perfect setting for his beautifully crafted mysteries.

-THE FIRST IN THE SERIES - ZEN AND THE ART OF MURDER - NOW SHORTLISTED FOR THE CWA INTERNATIONAL DAGGER
+Praise for ZEN AND THE ART OF MURDER - now shortlisted for the CWA INTERNATIONAL DAGGER:

 Translated from the German by Jamie Bulloch

 Oliver Bottini is a terrific storyteller and he evokes his setting - the Rhine borderlands of the Black Forest - with skill - Sunday Express